-Ramil Rodriguez, a marketing major and senior at the University of the Incarnate Word H-E-B School of Business and Administration, has been awarded a $15,000 scholarship from the Texas Business Hall of Fame Foundation.
+Ramil Rodriguez, a marketing major and senior at the H-E-B School of Business and Administration, was awarded a $15,000 scholarship from the Texas Business Hall of Fame Foundation in 2016.

 Rodriguez is one of only 36 university students in Texas to be awarded one of the competitive scholarships.
 He said the application process was a nail-biter, comprised of a formal application, a written essay and a round of face-to-face interviews.